-Julie Jones is the school's named Careers Leader and her email contact is: email@example.com
+Rhian Wheeler is our Careers Leader and her email address is: email@example.com.

-Lesley Millican is the school's Independent Careers Advisor and her contact details are: firstname.lastname@example.org Tel: 0161 2181337.
-Lesley provides high quality service which has been awarded the Matrix Quality Standard.
+Lesley Millican is the school's Independent Careers Advisor and she provides high quality service which has been awarded the Matrix Quality Standard.
+Her contact details are: firstname.lastname@example.org Tel: 0161 2181337.

 The Government's careers strategy aims to make sure that all young people in secondary education get a programme of advice and guidance that is stable, structured and delivered by individuals with the right skills and experience.